To enquire about a consultation with a Mole Check specialist, please complete the form:

 There are definite signs that a mole could be a melanoma and individuals should seek immediate advice from a dermatologist.
 If you have a new mole or a change in your moles such as bleeding, changes in shape, size or colour, itchy or painful moles- it's imperative that you seek medical advice at the earliest possible stage.

-Patients should be vigilant in having moles checked annually or as advised by your dermatologist if you have a history of previously abnormal naevi (moles) or skin cancer.
+Patients should be vigilant in having moles checked annually or as advised by your dermatologist if they have a history of previously abnormal naevi (moles) or skin cancer.
 An early diagnosis is crucial in managing this potentially life-threatening disease; skin cancer which is detected and removed early is almost always curable.

 The Cadogan Clinic is based at 120 Sloane Street in Chelsea, just off Sloane Square and the Kings Road.